GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

 terraform apply -auto-approve -input=false
 ```

-## Developer Guide
+## OSS Developer Guide

+### Fork this repo.

+Follow the typical Github guide on how to [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

+**Note**:
+1. To keep track of the new releases, configure git to [sync your fork with this upstream repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#configuring-git-to-sync-your-fork-with-the-upstream-repository).
+2. Don't submit a Pull Request to this upstream Github repo if you don't want to expose your environment configuration.
+You're at your own risk at exposing your company data.
+3. Observe your fork is also public, you cannot make your own fork a private repo.

 ### Complete the installation guide

-Complete the installation guide in a google cloud project in which you're developer and/or owner owner.
+Complete the installation guide in a Google Cloud project in which you're developer and/or owner.

+### Configure Continuous Integration recipes

+Connect your Github repository by following this [guide](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github).

+In your Google Cloud project, configure Cloud Build triggers to be executed when you push code into your branch.
+Update the Clould build recipes in the `cloudbuild` folder and deploy them.

 ### Update GCloud and Install Beta